-Company entered into a severance agreement with Mr. Weinstein pursuant to which the Company will pay him his base salary of \$300,000 through December 2004, provide him with certain employee and insurance benefits and provide for the vesting of his stock options.
-The severance agreement was approved by the Compensation Committee on July 16, 2004.
-As a result of Mr. Weinstein's severance agreement, the Company recorded \$199,500 in stock compensation expense for the three months ended March 31, 2004 related to the extension of the exercise period on Mr. Weinstein's stock options.
-In addition, a severance accrual was recorded for \$300,000 as of March 11, 2004 which will be reduced as payments are made.
+April 15, 2004 which will be the new measurement date of his stock options.
+As a result of Mr. Tveter's severance agreement, the Company recorded approximately \$216,800 in stock compensation expense in the six months ended June 30, 2004 related to the extension of the exercise period on Mr. Tveter's stock options.
+In addition, a severance accrual was recorded as of March 22, 2004 for approximately \$173,000 which has been reduced as payments have been made.